Keys87/KCalc-project/README.md

 V5.0+ : you can separat by hundreds, tens, tens of thousands or even more!
 This is non-fatal GUI bug

 ### How to commit
+First, you must know that the owner of this repository is a human and not active at all times to check your code. second, please make sure that the desciption and the tilte are clear, matching the whole body(description and title) and code Third, NO 18+ please
+That's it